University College Roosevelt: History

 In August 2016, Bert van den Brink became the new dean of UCR.
 Under van der Brink, UCR expanded its curriculum by establishing a new Engineering Department, piloted from 2019 and officially started in fall 2020.
 This led to new campus expansions: a new building was acquired to house the new department, and a Joint Research Center (JRI) opened in 2021 in cooperation with the HZ University of Applied Sciences and Scalda, housing labs to be used in the fields of engineering, data sciences, chemistry and ecology.

-In 2025, University College Roosevelt underwent a major reorganization in response to declining student enrollment and proposed national funding cuts.
-The number of incoming students fell below the college’s target, creating an estimated future annual budget shortfall of approximately €2 million.
-As a result, UCR announced a series of austerity measures, including the reduction of more than 25 percent of its staff positions.
+In 2025, University College Roosevelt underwent a major reorganization.
+UCR announced a series of austerity measures, including the reduction of more than 25 percent of its staff positions.

 As part of the restructuring, UCR overhauled its Liberal Arts and Sciences program, notably cutting many traditional humanities and social science disciplines in favor of business studies and data science.
 The new curriculum, implemented in the 2025–26 academic year, was reorganized around six interdisciplinary clusters: Business & Entrepreneurship; Media, Culture & Communication; Government & Society; Data Science & Intelligent Systems; Health, Cognition & Behavior; and Environment & Sustainability.
-The changes were intended to increase the institution’s appeal to both Dutch and international students, and to strengthen ties with the Zeeland region through community-based learning projects.

 The reorganization prompted widespread protests from students, parents, alumni and faculty, including strikes in early 2025.
 Some students raised concerns about disrupted study plans and the potential impact on graduate school applications.
-Several faculty dismissals stirred additional controversy, particularly the case of anthropology professor John T. Friedman.
-After 21 years at UCR, Friedman was dismissed in February 2025 as part of the layoffs, reportedly tied to the elimination of the anthropology program.
-He publicly criticised the restructuring in a video and in social media posts defending the role of the humanities, and carried on teaching in the streets; the content went viral globally, amassing tens of millions of views and igniting international debate about the future of anthropology and liberal arts education.
-Despite the controversy, UCR leadership maintained that the measures were necessary to safeguard the college’s long-term viability.
 In April 2025, Professor Gerda Andringa was appointed dean to oversee the implementation of the new strategy.

 Opening of Academic Year at University College Roosevelt.